abocianowski/Geofabryka-Toolbox-/README.md

 Next click determines the buffer width based on the line.
 The buffer follows the buffer - left or right edge of the object.
 The tolerance parameter, available in the settings, determines the buffer width jump, expressed in map unit.
 <img src="https://github.com/abocianowski/Geofabryka-Toolbox-/blob/master/how_to/6.jpg?raw=true" alt="6.jpg">

 The fourth click completes the buffer edition.
 The buffer will be cut to existing objects.
+At this point you can choose the target layer from the context menu.
 <img src="https://github.com/abocianowski/Geofabryka-Toolbox-/blob/master/how_to/7.jpg?raw=true" alt="7.jpg">